How to ensure AR programmes deliver to the bottom line – part one

 Time to read: 2 minutes

-The first post courtesy of Eria Odhuba, a founder member of the collective and our resident analyst relations guru:
+The first post courtesy of Eria Odhuba, a founder member of the collective and our resident AR programmes guru:

-How to ensure AR programmes deliver to the bottom line - part one blogThere are many reports about how to conduct an analyst relations (AR) programme and you can also follow discussions on various LinkedIn groups too.
 Many of these cover some common areas, such as how to provide a good briefing or how to track and tier analysts.
-Yet some people find it difficult to measure the impact AR has on the bottom line and as a result, AR can be seen by the board simply as a cost centre with marketing teams struggling to extract and prove its value.
+Yet some people find measuring AR programmes’ impact on the bottom line challenging.
+As a result, the board can see AR simply as a cost centre, with marketing teams struggling to extract and prove its value.

-In this three-part series, we will look at how to integrate your good work with analysts and your analyst work with wider marketing activities, ensuring everything feeds into your overall objectives.
+In this three-part series, we look at how to integrate your analyst work with wider marketing activities, ensuring everything feeds into your overall objectives.

 Successful AR programs use analysts to improve lead generation, shorten sales cycles and retain customers.
 That’s basically it!